Madcaps

 MADCAPS opens to a new class of incoming senior members (mothers) and junior members (daughters) every fall.
 Membership requirements include:

-• Junior members must be entering 6th grade (see exceptions below)
+• Junior members must be entering 6th grade *

 • Prospective members must reside in zip codes 92103, 92106, 92107 or 92110 at the time of application